Director

 Colorado State University

 My name is Noah Emery.
-I am an Assistant Professor in the Department of Psychology at Colorado State University, licensed psychologist, licensed addiction counselor, and Director of ARC.
+I am an Assistant Professor and Director of Clinical Training in the Department of Psychology at Colorado State University.
+I am licensed psychologist, licensed addiction counselor, and the Director of ARC.
 I completed my undergraduate studies at Arizona State University, and I received my PhD in Clinical Psychology from the University of South Dakota.
 Prior to joining the Department of Psychology at CSU, I completed my clinical psychology residency at Warren Alpert Medical School of Brown University and a NIDA-funded T32 postdoctoral fellowship at Brown University’s Center for Alcohol and Addiction Studies.

 My research seeks to identify mechanisms of behavior change that underlie substance use vulnerability and that impact treatment success in youth.
 The express intent of this work is to develop interventions to target these mechanisms and improve treatment outcomes.

-Prospective students, I will be reviewing applications for the 2023-2024 application cycle to the Graduate Program in Counseling Psychology at Colorado State University.
+Prospective students, I will be reviewing applications for the 2025-2026 application cycle to the Graduate Program in Clinical Psychology at Colorado State University.

 Pronouns: He/Him/His